top of page

 • How many Editions are there in a run of Fine Art Prints?

 Each Fine Art Print run is an Edition of 50 maximum, and often less.
 The Edition total is listed in the description of each print in the online store.
 Which Edition number will I receive?
 Editions are printed to order and are numbered in sequence according to sales.
 The first Edition can sell soon after the print release date.
-Whichever Edition number you receive, it will be printed to order and hand-signed in my studio.
+Whichever Edition number you receive, it will be printed to order and hand-signed.

 • How long does it take to complete an artwork?